 Keeping Food During an Outage

-Food will stay frozen for about two days in a full freezer, one day in a freezer less than half full.
-It helps to cover the freezers with blankets and quilts.
+Food will stay frozen for about 2 days in a full freezer; one day in a freezer that is less than half full.
+It helps to cover freezers with blankets and quilts.
 Keep the door closed and use dry ice to keep food frozen.

 Use a thermometer in your refrigerator.
 Remember pork, poultry, fish and ground meat spoil quickly at room temperature above 40 degrees.
 Other foods that spoil quickly include: custards, creamed foods or any food containing mayonnaise.